mahtin/tinyGS-antenna-map/INSTALL-MATPLOTLIB.md

 $
 ```

-There's plenty of issues with this method of install.
+There's plenty of issues with this method of installation.
 More can be found via [numpy issue 14772](https://github.com/numpy/numpy/issues/14772) and [stackoverflow's vast collection of answers](https://stackoverflow.com/questions/48012582/pillow-libopenjp2-so-7-cannot-open-shared-object-file-no-such-file-or-directo).

 if you see the following error ...
 ```